Chris Picton: Political career

-Picton was appointed as a member of the Cabinet of South Australia in September 2017 as Minister for Police, Minister for Correctional Services, Minister for Emergency Services, and Minister for Road Safety; and served in these roles until Labor lost the 2018 state election.
-After Labor won the 2022 state election, Picton was appointed as Minister for Health and Wellbeing in the Malinauskas ministry.
+Picton was elected to the South Australian House of Assembly on 15 Mar 2014, as a representative of the South Australian Labor Party.
+He was appointed as a member of the Cabinet of South Australia in September 2017 as Minister for Police, Minister for Correctional Services, Minister for Emergency Services, and Minister for Road Safety, until Labor lost the 2018 state election on 19 March 2018.
+He was also convenor of SA Labor's Policy Platform Committee.

+After Labor won the 2022 state election, Picton was appointed as Minister for Health and Wellbeing in the Malinauskas ministry, previously having shadowed the role while in opposition.
+As health minister, he had to answer questions about ambulance ramping as well as issuing an apology for a government emailing error that led to the breach of privacy of a patient.